-When I lived in India in 2012, I was introduced to the work of Manav Kaul, an incredible Hindi-language playwright living in Bombay.
+When I lived in India in 2012, I was introduced to the work of Manav Kaul, an incredible Hindi-language playwright, actor and poet living in Mumbai.
 Hindi is a language that has become increasingly anglicized in its evolution.
-While there is so much beautiful ancient work in Sanskrit and Brijbasha (some of Hindi’s precursors) there is no such wealth of work in modern shudh (pure) Hindi.
-In fact, much of the best modern creative writing by curent Indian authors is in English.
+While there is so much beautiful ancient work in Sanskrit and Brijbasha (some of Hindi’s precursors) I have not yet been able to find such wealth of work in modern shudh (pure) Hindi.
+In fact, a large portion of the best modern creative writing by current Indian authors is in English.
 Kaul’s work, though, provides a very special insight into the world of modern India through its native language.
-As a playwright, Kaul has a particular ear for the way words flow through time — the words he writes are designed to be heard aloud.
+As a playwright and actor, Kaul has a particular ear for the way words flow through time — the words he writes are designed to be heard aloud.
 Kaul’s poetry uses simple and direct language to express deep and complex sentiments.

 Chuti Hui Jagah (छूटी हुई जगह – The Space Between) is a cycle of three of Kaul’s shorter poems.
 It is a series vignettes, each of which dwells in a different space between two objects, two events, two states.
 Ek Shabd (एक शब्द – One Word) explores the space between a single word falling onto a page, and a full play being read aloud.
 Joota (जूता – Shoe) explores the space between pain and numbness.
 And Aavaz (अावाज़ – Sound/Voice) explores the space between silence and sound.

 This piece does not require Indian classical training to sing.
 While it was written with Hindustani classical vocal technique in mind, it is completely notated for western classical singers.
 Between the audio guides and existing recordings, Western singers should feel confident in their interpretation of the piece.